 Laboratory fume hoods are partially enclosed workspaces that are exhausted to the outside.
-The primary purpose of laboratory fume hoods is to keep toxic or irritating vapors out of the general laboratory working area.
+Their primary purpose is to keep toxic or irritating vapors out of the general laboratory working area.
 A secondary purpose is to serve as a shield between the worker and the equipment being used when there is the possibility of an explosive reaction, or to protect the specimen.

 Learn More about Fume Hoods